-Table 2: Logging simulation data
+Table 1: Logging simulation data

 View Description Displayed information Overview This gives you an overview of which actions the applied changes will trigger.
-Number of applied changes for each action.
 You can export the simulation data and display the report.
 DBQueue The DBQueue log shows the following information.
-You can show the additional Operation Calculation tasks to be run. information from the context menu.
+You can show the additional information.
+Operation Calculation tasks to be run. ation from the context menu.
 Sort order Sort order to process the calculation task.
-Process ID Unique process
+Process ID Unique process ID.
+Object Unique object ID.
+Child Unique ID of the

 View Description Displayed information

-ID.

-Object Unique object ID.

-Child object Unique ID of the child object.
+object child object.

-Generated process Shows processes and process steps generated during simulation due to the changes.
+Generated process generated during simulation due to the changes.
 The individual properties of the processes and process steps are also displayed with their actual values.
 Process Name of the generated process.

 Process steps Name of the generated process step.

 Property Processes property or process step property.

 Value Property value.

-Trigger changes Shows all changes made to objects that have been triggered during the simulation.
+Trigger changes been triggered during the simulation.
 Table Display text of the table to which the record belongs.
 This is used to group the objects.

 Object Object affected by the change.

 Column Column that was changed.

 Old value Column value before the change.

 New value Column value after the change.

 Changed objects Shows objects and their properties if they were affected by the changes made during simulation.
 Table Display text of the table to which the record belongs.
 This is used to group the objects.

 Object Object affected by the change.

-View Description Displayed information

 Column Column that was changed.

-Old value Column value before the change.
+Old value Column value

+View Description Displayed information before the change.
 New value Column value after the change.

-Rule evaluation Rule evalu- During the simulation, the system recalculates all the rules that are affected by the changes.
-New rule violations and rule violations that no longer apply as a result of the recalculation are displayed.
-Employee Employee who has newly violated the rule or is no longer violating the rule for the first time.
+Rule evaluation During the simulation, the system recal- culates all the rules that are affected by the changes.
+New rule violations and rule viola- tions that no longer apply as a result of the recalculation are displayed.
+Employee Employee who violated the rule again or is no longer violating the rule for the first time.
 Rule violation Type of change (rule no longer violated or new rule violation) and the affected rule.
 Description Description of the rule violation.

-- Prerequisites for using the simulation mode on page 9 - Starting and completing a simulation on page 10 - Exporting the simulation data on page 13
+- Prerequisites for using the simulation mode on page 9

+- Starting and ending simulation on page 10

+- Exporting simulation data on page 13

-Exporting the simulation data
+Exporting simulation data